 I've never been comfortable dancing in this type of environment.
 Cabarets are dens of vice, and serve as outlets for large scale sexual repression.
-The potential for objectifying, if not compromising, situations, is real.
+The potential for objectifying, if not compromising situations, is real.
 There is rarely any security at these places, which means that should something go wrong, a dancer's only recourse is a brave musician shoving himself between her and the offending customer.
-Her first line of defense is her singer, because he's already on the stage with her.
+Her first line of defense is her singer, because he's already on stage with her.
 But sometimes it takes a few musicians to get the job done.
-They form a circle around the dancer, the way dolphins do when protecting humans from sharks, and pound their drums extra hard to ward off the offender(s).
+They form a circle around the dancer, the way we imagine dolphins do when protecting humans from sharks, and pound their drums extra hard to ward off the offender(s).
 It's actually quite funny to watch, unless you're the dancer experiencing it.
 The fact that these people are paying for you to entertain them means you can't react the way you would if someone tried to grab your ass on the street.
 You can't scream or curse at them, and you definitely can't clobber them over the head.
 You have to somehow keep a smile on your face, pretend that you're oblivious to what's happening, and wait for your musicians to keep your ass from falling into some drunk patron's hands.
 At three in the morning.
-In the meantime, you hope that the bastard will shower you with tips.
+In the meantime, you hope the bastard will shower you with tips.
 Fives, twenties, hundreds, whatever.
 Egyptian pounds, riyals, dollars.
 This is how you keep your job.
 It's not that you're entitled to a percentage of the tips, but that the venue won't ask you to come back unless customers throw money at you.

 |Picture by Clifford Faust of NYC circa 2006.
 It was made in the likeness of |